Back to blog

 In the early 1990s, the first step to managing content on a web page came with Server Side Includes (SSI).
 Server Side Includes lets you keep portions of your site separate from the main content, such as the site menu or a footer.
 Around the same time, the Common Gateway Interface came on the scene, letting you create interactive forms.

-The DOM and dynamic HTML revolution
+The DOM and Dynamic HTML revolution

-The turning point came in 1997 as dynamic content emerged with the Document Object Model (DOM) introduction.
-The DOM defines the logical structure of documents that lets you identify and programmatically control parts of a document.
-The DOM is an application programming interface (API) for HTML and XML documents.
+It is an application programming interface (API) for HTML and XML documents.
 For example, the DOM lets you access and manipulate the styles of HTML elements, like the entire body (body) or a division (div) on a page.

-Dynamic HTML using Asynchronous JavaScript and XML, commonly called Ajax, was a revolutionary breakthrough, letting developers request and receive data to update a Web page without reloading the page.
+Dynamic HTML using Asynchronous JavaScript and XML, commonly called Ajax, was a revolutionary breakthrough, letting developers request and receive data to update a web page without reloading the page.

 Web 2.0 and the role of a CMS